TedHusted/awake/awake.md/awake.md

 ----

 ## Four - Meks ##
-***

 Domes rise up, one after the other, over all of Othala.

 To support its billions of residents, most of the infrastructure lies underground.
 Some resources are home grown.
 Enough to sustain life.
-But it is the exotic goods imported from the neighboring colonies that keep Othala vibrant.
+It is the exotic goods imported from the neighboring colonies that keep Othala merely average.

-…

 Stifled by the close quarters, many residents apply to become colonists.
-The colony ships are almost luxurious by comparison, making the travel time easier to bear.
+The colony ships are almost luxurious by comparison, making the interstellar travel time easier to bear.

 Despite the light-years, Vanir culture is sustained by the ansible network.
 Instant communication keeps the people together, even if travel between the colonies takes years.

+“A colony?
+Are you sure?”

+“Yes.
+The planet is only forty light years from Othala.
+The Elysium is brand new.
+Just back from a shake-down cruise.
+They are looking for 24,000 volunteers.”

+“But, Terra?
+It’s an outpost colony.
+We’ll have to spend most of the time inside.”

+“We spend all of our time inside now.
+The closest green space is an hour away.
+The Terrans are still primitive.
+There are a lot of places on the planet we will be able to visit.”

+“Now, but what happens as the Terrans develop?”

+“By then, we will have ascended.
+I am sure our descendants will love it there.
+The base pay grade and standard of living is higher than Othala.
+The colony will have several green spaces.
+We’ll be able to picnic and hike.”

+Looking at the flyer, he asks, “The ship is less than two clicks end to end.”

+“Yes, but there are three floors and plenty of space for everyone.
+How many people live within two clicks of us now?”

+“According to Idisi, the population density of Othala is 16,000 people per square kilometer.”

+“And, by design, Elysium will be the same.
+But it is well planned.
+We will have a lot more space to ourselves.”

+“But a watcher colony?”

+“There is an open house tomorrow.
+We can go on board the actual ship and see what it is like.
+If you do not love it, we do not have to apply.”

+***

+[Schools Out]

 …

-Elysium is a glorified military outpost.
-Most colonies can expand to cover the surface of their planets.
-But Elysium is a watcher colony.
-It observes the indigenous inhabitants for the day when they can join the League of Worlds.
-Until then, Elysium lays hidden.

-With a population set at 24,000 inhabitants, the colony was engineered to be small enough and large enough.

-…
+	“They sealed the door from outside.
+We’re trapped.”

+	“Stay still and conserve oxygen.
+I’m sure help will be here soon.”

 ***

+Elara and Venn join sixty other passengers on a shuttle to the orbital docking station.

+The line to the ship is long, but it moves fast.
+Before long, the couple step through the docking airlock, holding hands.
+Three long fingers interlaced.
+The pressurized doors seal behind them with a soft hiss.

+The metallic interior of the colony ship is a welcome change from the cloudy, grey skies of Othala.
+Everything gleams with a sterile efficiency.
+The floors are a seamless alloy.
+Modular panels line the walls.
+The panels pulse with the hum of life support systems.

+“This is … massive,” Elara murmurs.
+Her eyes trace the vaulted corridor overhead.
+Light strips run in clean, geometric patterns.
+“I cannot believe that this could be home.”

+“It will not feel so empty when it is full of people,” Venn says, nudging her and smiling.

+A guide approached — an older colonist named Mara.
+She is wearing the slate-gray uniform of the ship’s operations crew.

+Mara smiles broadly.
+She gestures toward the corridor ahead.
+“Welcome aboard.
+Would you like to start with the living quarters?”

+They follow her past several bulkhead doors marked with glowing symbols.
+Some of the doors open as they pass.
+Beyond the doors are glimpses of workstations, hydroponic bays, and storage modules.
+Each space optimized, every function tallied.

+The residential sector feels familiar.
+Rows of compact, comfortable apartments curve along the interior walls.
+Hexagonal doors lead into private quarters.
+A massive atrium peeks through a transparent ceiling panel.
+The colony’s central green space is bathed in the golden glow of artificial sunlight.

+“This is the recreation pod,” Mara explains.
+She leads them onto an observation deck.
+The deck overlooks terraced gardens, water features, and small plazas designed for gathering.

+“We can’t bring the entire planet with us.
+So we recreated the essentials.
+And then some.”

+Venn leans against the railing.
+He gazes at the lush foliage of bioengineered trees.
+A few colonists were already walking the winding paths.
+“It’s beautiful,” he admits.
+“I wasn’t expecting so much … space.”

+Elara’s eyes locks on the far end of the atrium.
+A massive viewport reveals the distant glow of Othala’s star.
+Beyond it, the darkness of space stretches endlessly.
+“And that?” she asks.

+“The launch bay,” Mara says.
+“Right now, it is open to the world.
+But soon, it will be sealed for the journey.
+Once we leave, that bay will be the only way in or out.”

+A silence settles between them.
+The weight of what they are considering presses down like artificial gravity.
+The sheer finality of it.

+Venn glanced at Elara.
+“We’d be leaving everything behind.”

+Elara meets his gaze, then she looks back at the colony ship.
+The self-sufficient world that would carry 24,000 people across the stars.

+“But we’d have a future.
+A better life for our descendants.
+For our offspring.

+Mara smiles.
+“We are filling up fast.
+If you are applying, you will need to decide soon.”

+Venn takes a long look at the glowing pathways and the towering walls.
+Then he exhales.

+“Where do we sign up?”

+***

+In a private chat, Idisi reaches out to Titan, the US DoD SI agent.

 Idisi: Titan!

 No response.

-Idisi: Titan, I have lost contact with the Vanir Command Center.
+Idisi: Titan, I have lost contact with the Elysium Command Center.
 Is there a surveillance satellite over Antartica now?
 Can you access the feed?
 All we have is a communications satellite.

 Titan: Yes, we have one there now.
 How can I help?